koudounasalkis/SIREN/README.md

-# Implicit Neural Representation with periodic activation functions (SIREN)
+# SIREN (Implicit Neural Representation with periodic activation functions)
 Final project for the Machine Learning and Artificial Intelligence exam at Politecnico di Torino about **Implicit Neural Representation with periodic activation functions (SIREN)**.

 ## Team members